judithyueli/mexBBFMM2D/README.md

 `xloc`, `yloc`: These are the coordinates of each grid point.
 These are mx1 vectors arranged in a consistent order.
 For example for a 2x2 grid in [0,1] it would be xloc=[0 0 1 1]’ and yloc=[0 1 0 1]’.

-`H`: the matrix we want to multiply Q with (Q*H)
+`H`: the matrix we want to multiply Q with (multiply Q with H)

-`nCheb`: number of Chebyshev nodes (the higher nCheb, the higher nCheb, the higher the accuracy, but higher the computational cost
+`nCheb`: number of Chebyshev nodes (the higher nCheb, the higher the accuracy, but higher the computational cost), integers between `4` to `6` are suggested, try start with `4`

 `print`: flag for printing the output details